sylvarant/moduleml-witness-algorithm/README.md

 ### Repository Structure ###
 * src/ : algorithm source code
 * tests/ : a series of differing MiniML programs that the algorithm can build a witness for
+* witness/ : the produced witnesses are placed here

 ## License